-To earn a degree, students must complete a minimum of 30 credit hours from Hartwell University.
-The additional required hours must come from transfer credit hours, credit by examination, credit for life experience though prior learning assessment (maximum 30 hours for credit by examination and prior learning assessment) or additional Hartwell University courses.
+To earn a degree, students must complete a minimum of 60 credit hours from Hartwell University.
+The additional required hours must come from transfer credit hours, credit by examination, or additional Hartwell University courses.

 Bachelor of Science in Transformational Christian Education